nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 3.4 Saving the data

-CliniCal data is saved in the hard disk automatically after any command that changes the data.
+CliniCal data is saved in your hard disk automatically after any command that changes the data.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------